Complete Guide: How To Make your WordPress Blog Private

 A WordPress private blog allows you to protect some or all of your posts.
 You can also choose how users access this protected content: either using a password, or by logging into their WordPress user account..

-It’s a good idea to take some time to consider whether, for your particular blog, you want to protect some of your posts or all of them, and how you want users to access your content.
+It’s a good idea to take some time to consider whether, for your particular blog, you want to protect some of your private pages or all of them, and how you want users to access your content.

 Popular uses of a private WordPress blog plugin